JanMiksovsky/blog/drafts/Zero-deps.md

 console.log(mapped);  // { A: 2, B: 4, C: 6 }
 ```

 This little helper forms the core of our transformation work.
-Since we’re treating a set of files as an object, we can use this helper to transform a set of one kind of file to a set of different files, renaming the files as necessary.
+Since we’re treating a set of files as an object, we can use this helper to transform a set of one kind of file to a set of a different kind of file, renaming the files as necessary.

-We will also often want to just map the values of an object while keeping the keys the same, so a related `mapValues` helper handles that common case.
+We will also often want to map just the values of an object while keeping the keys the same, so a related `mapValues` helper handles that common case.

 ## Preparing the data for rendering

-I find it useful to consolidate the work required to read in a site’s source content and prepare it in a single module.
+I find it useful to consolidate the work required to read in a site’s source content and prepare it for rendering in a single module.
 This does all the calculations and transformations necessary to get the content in a form that can be easily rendered to HTML, feeds, and other forms.

-This project does that work in [posts.js](https://github.com/WebOrigami/pondlife-zero-deps/blob/main/src/posts.js), which exports an object with all the posts data ready for render.
-We can call that a data “pipeline”; it’s just a series of function calls.
+This project does that work in [posts.js](https://github.com/WebOrigami/pondlife-zero-deps/blob/main/src/posts.js), which exports a plain object with all the posts data ready for render.
+We can call that a module a “pipeline”, but it’s just a series of function calls.

 The pipeline starts by using our `files` help to read in all the posts in the `/markdown` folder.